-The admission to B.E /B.Tech. / B.Arch./ B. Des.
-Programmes is done on the basis of the performance in the All India B.E /B.Tech. / B.Arch./ B.Des.
-Entrance Examination 2021 conducted by Sathyabama Institute of Science and Technology, in online mode.
+The admission to B.E., / B.Tech., / B.Arch., programmes is done solely on the basis of the performance in the SAEEE 2024 conducted by Sathyabama Institute of Science and Technology.

-The candidates will be shortlisted and called for Counseling based on their performance in the entrance examination 2021.
-On the day of counseling the branch of study will be allotted depending on the availability of seat and provisional admission order will be issued on the same day after collecting counseling fee of Rs.50,000/-.
+The candidates will be shortlisted and called for Counselling based on their performance in the SAEEE 2024.
+On the day of counselling the branch of study will be allotted depending on the availability of seat and provisional admission order will be issued on the same day.